Easy Pie Crust

 Pats of butter on top of flour in food processor

-In a traditional pie dough recipe, you’d cut the fat into the flour by hand or with a pastry cutter and then gradually add water until the dough comes together.
-Though you can make great pie crusts with this method, it’s less foolproof than the one we use here.
-It’s easy to add too much or too little water or to overwork the dough so that it becomes tough.
+In a traditional pie dough recipe, you’d cut the fat into the flour by hand or with a pastry cutter.
+Though you can make great crusts with this method, I prefer the one in this recipe.
+It’s more foolproof, and the dough is much more pliable.

 Here’s how it goes: